maryvilledev/cnvm/README.md

 We'll use a Docker container running [Ansible](http://ansible.com) to configure our nodes.
 Alternatively, the playbook can be run directly if you've got Ansible 1.9.3 handy.
 All nodes are expected to use the same SSH key.

+>**Note**:
->**Note**: Configuration requires the root user's SSH key.
+- Configuration requires the root user's SSH key.
 If you're using AWS or another provider that doesn't make root the default user, set up a key for root now and use that for these steps.

->**Note 2**: Each of the target cnvm nodes must be able to reach each other over 22/tcp, 6783/tcp and 6783/udp
-             The install host must be able to reach each of the cnvm targets over 22/tcp
+-  Each of the target cnvm nodes must be able to reach each other over 22/tcp, 6783/tcp and 6783/udp The install host must be able to reach each of the cnvm targets over 22/tcp

 1. On the install host, pull the deployment container from DockerHub: `docker pull gonkulatorlabs/cnvm`